 My experience of Meditating and intoning AUM

 From my experience, the AUM is not only the bestower of peace of mind, but it can also heal the body and mind.
-Before I started this art of meditation and intoning the AUM, I cleansed myself as much as possible of all conscious & subconscious negative mental and emotion energy as laid out in my blog post ” how to unblock energy blockages to the Chakras“.
+Before I started this art of meditation and intoning the AUM, I cleansed myself as much as possible of all conscious & subconscious negative mental and emotional energy as laid out in my blog post ” how to unblock energy blockages to the Chakras“.

 Once that was accomplished I had to decide where I was going to practice this ancient art.
 Being that I’m aware of the importance of being grounded with the earth and to having access to pure oxygen.
 I decided the perfect place of practice would be at the beach facing the ocean.

-I chose a spot about 15 feet from the ocean on the beach, I sat cross legged on a meditation pillow with my spine, neck and head in total alignment.
-I then closed my eye lids half way, and cast my eyes slightly downward, once comfortable and relaxed I started intoning the AUM for about 20 minutes.
+I chose a spot about 15 feet from the ocean on the beach, I sat cross-legged on a meditation pillow with my spine, neck, and head in total alignment.
+I then closed my eyelids halfway, and cast my eyes slightly downward, once comfortable and relaxed I started intoning the AUM for about 20 minutes.

-Eventually I started I stopped intoning AUM and began meditating on AUM.
+Eventually, I started I stopped intoning AUM and began meditating on AUM.
 Interestingly I had the same results with the meditation of AUM as I did intoning it.